Saundra Mitchell

-Mitchell is gay and has daughters.

 Career

+Mitchell is a native of Indianapolis, Indiana.
+Mitchell wrote short stories in kindergarten, a play in fourth grade, and entries for her high school's literary magazine.
+She was kicked out of the U.S. Army in the early 1990s for being queer, after which she began writing scripts for a The Dreaming Tree, a small production company.

 Mitchell worked as the head screenwriter and executive producer with Dreaming Tree Films for twenty years.
 Using her screenplays, the company produced more than 400 films.
 She has Academy Award eligibility ten times.